KyleDicksonx/CS380-Stock-Managenet-Project-/README.md

 A full-stack inventory management system built with a JavaScript backend, MySQL database, and vanilla HTML/CSS/JS frontend.
 Product data is sourced from the [Platzi Fake Store API](https://fakeapi.platzi.com/).

 ## Setup

+This is the settup for the nodejs version.
+For the settup for the exe version, please see the exe branch.

 1. Install dependencies:
    Install NodeJS and run 'npm install' in the root directory of the project